Problem 6 - XOR Linked List

 }

-uses a recursive helper function to walk the list and retrieve the
+get uses a recursive helper function to walk the list and retrieve the

 desired index.
-In its current implementation, get
+In its current implementation, get will panic if the

 requested index is outside the length of the linked list.